mkaz/working-with-go/pages/slices.md

 ## Append

-Slices can not be modified, a new copy needs to be made
+Slices can not be modified, a new copy needs to be made, it is common to copy to the same variable.

 ```go
 var nums []int